 "I don't care if you don't understand my accent," he said, describing his reception as a "glorious occasion."

-Skepta, arguably the biggest figure in grime and the latest winner of Britain's prestigious Mercury Prize, was also due to play Coachella but cancelled citing visa problems.
+Skepta, arguably the biggest figure in grime and the latest winner of Britain's prestigious Mercury Prize, was also due to play Coachella but canceled citing visa problems.

 Indie rocker Father John Misty performed on Coachella's largest stage with a chamber orchestra to accentuate his introspective lyricism -- a contrast to his ironic, much-noticed set two years ago that featured a semi-nude, extraterrestrial-masked female key-tar player serenading a woman plucked from the audience.